Comparison Review: Fastpacking Shoes for Going a Little Faster and Further Than Usual

 - Stability when landing

-The sole is a high-grip Vibram MegaGrip, which guarantees reliable grip.
-The mid-cut foot insertion area is slightly voluminous.
+The sole is made of high-grip Vibram MegaGrip, ensuring reliable grip, and the mid-cut foot area is slightly bulky

 inov8 ROCLITE G 345 GTX